adrianrf/OpenGD77/docs/OpenGD77_User_Guide.md

 ![](media/menu-roadmap-3.png)

-- Pressing the **Green** key enters the menu system, press again to enter a menu subsection or to exit the menu.
+- Pressing the **Green** key enters the menu system; press again to enter a menu subsection or to exit the menu.
 - Press the **Red** key to step back one level or to exit the menu system.
 - The **Up** and **Down** arrow keys step up and down through the various pages of the menu system.
 - The **Left** and **Right** arrow keys will change the individual items in the menu system where they are changeable.
 - The **Blue** button on the side of the radio, known as **SK2**, is used as a **Function** key.
 Various features are accessed by holding the **Function** key when pressing a button on the keypad.
-- Press the **Orange** button to access the quick menu from the standby screen.
+- Press the **Orange** button to access the Quick Menu from the standby screen.

 <div style="page-break-after: always; break-after: page;"></div>